-To ensure that the challenge process is transparent and open to public and stakeholder scrutiny, the Office of Broadband will, upon approval from NTIA, publicly post an overview of the challenge process phases, challenge timelines, and instructions on how to submit and rebut a challenge.
+To ensure that the challenge process is transparent and open to public and stakeholder scrutiny, the broadband office will, upon approval from NTIA, publicly post an overview of the challenge process phases, challenge timelines, and instructions on how to submit and rebut a challenge.
 This documentation will be posted publicly for at least a week prior to opening the challenge submission window.
-The Office of Broadband also plans to actively inform all units of local government of its challenge process and set up regular touchpoints to address any comments, questions, or concerns from local governments, nonprofit organizations, and Internet service providers.
-Relevant stakeholders can sign up on the Office of Broadband website by emailing broadband@dhcd.virginia.gov for challenge process updates and newsletters.
-They can engage with the Office of Broadband by a designated email address (broadband@dhcd.virginia.gov).
-Internet service providers will be notified of challenges through authorized contacts as registered in the challenge portal published by the Office of Broadband.
+The broadband office also plans to actively inform all units of local government of its challenge process and set up regular touchpoints to address any comments, questions, or concerns from local governments, nonprofit organizations, and Internet service providers.
+Relevant stakeholders can sign up on the broadband office website by emailing broadband@dhcd.virginia.gov for challenge process updates and newsletters.
+They can engage with the broadband office by a designated email address (broadband@dhcd.virginia.gov).

-Beyond actively engaging relevant stakeholders, the Office of Broadband will also post all submitted challenges and rebuttals before final challenge determinations are made, including:
+Beyond actively engaging relevant stakeholders, the broadband office will also post all submitted challenges and rebuttals before final challenge determinations are made, including: